Thursday, May 30, 2024

 whispery of thrill and whirled dance,

-like the poems of sensual lips, they come and go,
+the poems off their sensual lips come and go,

 none of the fair promises